Azure/azure-devops-cli-extension/doc/samples.md

 5. [Use the Azure DevOps Extension in a release pipeline](samples.md#use-the-azure-devops-extension-in-a-release-pipeline)

 ## Log in via Azure DevOps Personal Access Token (PAT)
-You can also log in using an Azure DevOps Personal Access Token.
+You can log in using an Azure DevOps Personal Access Token.
 See the [create personal access token guide](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts#create-personal-access-tokens-to-authenticate-access) to create one.

 Once you have the PAT Token, run the `az devops login` command.
 You will be prompted to enter PAT token.
 ```